jannatulhashi/FitBit_Tracker_Data_Analysis/README.md

 ![](SQL_Queries_Pictures/SQL_query_7.PNG)

-After importing all the datasets successfully in BigQuery, I'll perform **exploratory data analysis (EDA)**  with my input on the FitBit Tracker Datasets.
+After importing all the datasets successfully in **BigQuery**, I'll perform **exploratory data analysis (EDA)**  with my input on the FitBit Tracker Datasets.
 A list of tasks will be answered followed by the query input and query result.

 ### **Query 1:** What is the average number of steps taken per day by each user?